coq/coq/doc/sphinx/proof-engine/ltac2.rst

 .. coqtop:: all

-   Ltac mytac tac := idtac "wow"; tac.
+   Ltac mytac tac := idtac "I am being evaluated"; tac.

    Goal True.
    Proof.
+   (* Doesn't print anything *)
    Fail mytac ltac2:(fail).
+   (* Prints and fails *)
+   Fail mytac ltac:(idtac; ltac2:(fail)).

+In any case, the value returned by the fully applied quotation is an unspecified dummy Ltac1 closure and should not be further used.

 Transition from Ltac1
 ---------------------